seqcode/chexmix/README.md

 Dependencies:
 --------------
 1. ChExMix requires Java 8+.
-2. ChExMix depends on [MEME](http://meme-suite.org/) (tested with MEME version 4.11.3).
+2. ChExMix depends on [MEME](http://meme-suite.org/) being available in $PATH (tested with MEME version 4.11.3).

 Note:
 --------------
 ChExMix loads all data to memory, so you will need a lot of available memory if you are running analysis over many conditions or large datasets.

 Citation:
 --------------